todordev/CrowdFundingPayment-Coinbase/README.md

 Crowdfunding Payment - Coinbase
 ==========================
-( Version 2.0 )
+( Version 3.0 )
 - - -

-This is a Bitcoin payment plugin for Crowdfunding which provides a possibility for payment via Coinbase.
+This is payment plugin for the crowdfunding platform that enables payments via Coinbase using Bitcoins.

 Changelog
 ---------

+###v3.0
+* Replaced old Coinbase API with new one (v2).

 ###v1.10
 * Replaces the deprecated Coinbase API key with the new one ( API key + Secret ).